ThePerfectStrangers/TechnicalDocumentation/README.md

 A full 16 channel splitter can be provided.
 The band will need to know about this requirement before the event date.

 ![Snake and PA list](./Input%20List/Acoustic/Snake%20+%20PA.png)

-## Venue Requirements

-These are the requirements each venue that hosts the band must provide.

-### Personnel

-If a cover charge is required where the band gets 100% of the cover, the band will provide someone to take up money.
-If the cover charge is being split with the venue, then the venus will need to provide someone as well to observe the money.

-If the venue is 21+ or has house rules to enforce, the venue will need to provide someone to ID individuals and enforce the rules.
-Personnel provided by the band are only responsible for band related activities, such as taking up moeny at the door.

-### Equipment

-The band requires 4 breakers for band equipment, sound, and lighting.
-If the venue is providing lighting, then only 3 breakers are required.
-If the venue is providing PA sound and lighting, then only 2 breakers are required.
-This agreement needs to be worked out with the band before the date of the event.

-### Parking

-#### Band Member Vehicles

-The band may need as many as 3 parking spots for members and one extended space for the equipment truck adn trailer, totaling 4 spaces.

-#### Equipment Trailer

-For a full band set up, the band uses a covered trailer to transport equipment.
-The trailer is approximatley 9 feet tall (2.75  meters) and 6 feet wide (1.85 meters).
-This typically exceeds the height of most parking garages.
-Special parking accommodations close to the loading/unloading area must be made for the trailer if your venue/event utilizes a parking structure where the trailer will not meet the clearance.

-The trailer will need to have access close to the area designated for the band to load/unload equipment.
-This may require the use of parking cones to reserve the space until the band arrives.
-Please notify the band beforehand if there are special accommodations made for parking.